-Redundant line switching method Fast switching mode NIC switching mode Fault monitoring start/stop Automatically starts along with virtual interface activation and stops along with its deactivation.
+Redundant line switching method Fast switching mode NIC switching mode Recovery detection time 1 to 5 seconds (Default) 1 to 30 seconds (Default) Fault monitorin start/stop ng Automatically starts along with virtual interface activation and stops along with its deactivation.
 Automatically starts along with virtual interface activation and stops along with its deactivation.
 Manual startup or stop of fault monitoring is also allowed with the operational command.
 Line switching Switchover Automatically disconnects a failed transmission route and uses the other transmission route.
 Manual disconnection of the failed route is also allowed with the operational command.
 Automatically deactivates NIC of a failed transmission route and activates a standby NIC.
 Manual switching operation is also allowed with the operational command.
 Switchback If a failed transmission route is recovered, it will automatically rejoin an ongoing operation.
 Manual disconnection of the failed route is also allowed with the operational command.
 If a failed transmission route is recovered, it will automatically rejoin operation as a standby NIC.
 Manual rejoining is also allowed with the operational command.
-Conditions Remote hosts PRIMEQUEST, PRIMERGY, PRIMEPOWER, GP7000F, GP- S, Fujitsu S series Arbitrary host IP address IPv4 address, IPv6 address IPv4 address, IPv6 address
+Conditions Remote hosts PRIMEQUEST, PRIMERGY, SPARC M10, SPARC Enterprise, PRIMEPOWER, and other systems where GLS's Fast switching mode is running Arbitrary host IP address IPv4 address, IPv6 address IPv4 address, IPv6 address